RadiantGuild/Lib.Yoogi/README.md

 - `abort`: A function that takes no parameters, that, when called, will trigger every async validator’s abort signal.
 They can do what they want with it.

 ### `useValidation` hook

+> This function is from `@radiantguild/yoogi/hook`, as it requires an extra dependency on React.

 Passed the same parameters as `validate` (see above).
 Calls validate once initially and then whenever the source or one of the validators changes.
 Triggers renders automatically when the validation result changes, including re-calling validate, or when asynchronous validation completes.